BrankoVukmirovic/Ally-Py-docs/plugin-guide/advanced_sql_alchemy.rst

     def bindSampleSession(proxy): bindSession(proxy, alchemySessionCreator())
     def bindSampleValidations(proxy): bindValidations(proxy, mappingsOf(meta))

 The database configuration is loaded from a common plugin used by multiple plugins.
-It replaces the IoC function with one that provides a default database url, and replaces the metas function with one that provides a list of meta plugins.  ``bindSampleSession`` performs input and output validation for REST services.
+It replaces the IoC function with one that provides a default database URL, and replaces the ``metas`` function with one that provides a list of meta plugins.  ``bindSampleSession`` performs input and output validation for REST services.
 Do not bind proxies meant for internal use so as not to decrease performance.

 Configuring the service in the common plugin ``example.__plugin__.example.service.py``: